raspberrypilearning/rpi-wire-loop-game-scratch/en/step_4.md

 --- task ---

 Twist together the ends of the pipe cleaners, so that all four are attached to form one long pipe cleaner.
-Place them on a piece of aluminium foil.

 ![Pipe cleaners attached together and sitting on a sheet of aluminium foil.](images/pipe-cleaners-aluminium.jpg)